ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

-# Top of Session Reminders (In Progress)
+# Top of Session Reminders (Review, Done)
 1. I~~improving speech stuff:~~ **Just generally do this, but it's done.**
 	1. Record self, try daily doing this in Discord.
 Fastest way to spot what I need to improve.
 	2. Make a sticky-note pre-session that tells me to mirror what others are doing for their energy level.
 Follow big body language, adjust volume to their level.
 	3. Learn how to pause more.
 Cuts down on filler words and non-words.
 		1. Use the FORD method for NPCs: Talk about Family, Occupation, Recreation, or Dreams.
 	4. End your sentences on a lower pitch, otherwise stuff sounds like a question.
-2. At some point during the next session have Thalia roll 2d4 and pick which between those define the scar she gets from her most recent beating. **Did this, she rolled a three and has the scar on her back.**
-3. Maybe the Rat's Nest was nearby some old sorcerer-king tomb thing and it let out a spirit that was once in service to him.
-Consider how Spirits and Sorcerer-Kings interacted back in the days of yore, if at all.
-	- ~~Note for narration that the explosions and activity knocked loose some kind of big stasis pod.
-Like the one that knocked Mobius free, someone or something gets out.~~ **Did that, now write it down.**
-4. **Basic weather table in Step 8..**
+2. **Basic weather table in Step 8..**
-5. Skim 'Negotiating an Alliance' part around negotiating segment. **Have Ophelia Reed inquire on the prospect of assistance to get the Relic of Saint Vitruvio.
-Dousing Rods of Saint Brenna.**
+3. ~~Skim 'Negotiating an Alliance' part around negotiating segment. **Have Ophelia Reed inquire on the prospect of assistance to get the Relic of Saint Vitruvio.
+Dousing Rods of Saint Brenna.**~~ **Review negotiating segment in Emile's Downtime.**
-6. Make sure to do something with Hosh, have him get that honest occupation Rupert was harping on.
+4. ~~Make sure to do something with Hosh, have him get that honest occupation Rupert was harping on.~~ **Check, did.**
-7.
+5. Cut between people every fifteen to twenty minutes, shorter to like eight to ten tops if in group stuff.
+Better include other people's motivations.
+6. Include a scene with Mobius seeing Cyrillia.
+7. **Make cards for Aqua Expurgo and bracelets.**

+# Banger Lines
+- 'Both fear and hope are needed in order to make a change.'
+- 'Apocalypse, what a peculiar interpretation.
+It has Classical origins, 'Apocalypsus.
+Meaning, to uncover.
+An end but also an important beginning.'
-# Intro
+# Intro (Review with Matt)
 **Last call for food, snacks, and using the bathroom.**
 - **Make sure Mobius gets his second roll on the Academy Lectures.**
 Call them beautiful bastards and ask them if they're ready to play some D&D.